modevar/modevar.github.io/_pages/program.md

 Title: Modular Software Product Lines with UVL

-Speaker: Miguel Ángel Rodríguez Luaces & Víctor Juan Lamas Sardin~na, University of A Coruña
+Speaker: Miguel Ángel Rodríguez Luaces & Víctor Juan Lamas Sardiña, University of A Coruña

 Abstract: We've been applying Software Product Line concepts to build a web-based GIS platform.
 In practice, though, we kept running into a recurring issue: different use cases required us to fork the product line, each time with slightly different subsets of functionality.
 At the same time, many parts of the system (e.g., user management) are clearly reusable and shouldn't be duplicated or reimplemented.
 What we really need is a way to define SPLs by composing modules, rather than treating the whole product line as a single monolithic artifact.